 I moved from London to Cumbria in 1986, the year of the Chernobyl accident.
 Living with a small child in a former water board cottage in the Pennines I was concerned about the levels of Caesium-137 in our spring water which drained from the peaty soil.
 Sheep were being monitored in Cumbria but there was little interest in the people living in the fells.

-Both Channel Four and Border TV backed the project known as ‘The Hills are Alive’.
-I undertook extensive research, and shooting over a year, conducted extensive low key interviews with farming families who proved to be angry, well informed and incisive.
+Both Channel Four’s Fragile Earth documentary series and Border TV backed the project known as ‘The Hills are Alive’.
+I undertook much research, and shooting spread over a year, profiled the way of life and conducted extensive low key interviews with farming families who proved to be angry, well informed and incisive.
+Many farming families contributed and the film also featured discussions between seperate groups of women and men which were very illuminating.
 One farmer had a young daughter who had survived leukaemia and he became a key and moving contributor to the film.
 He had also worked at Sellafield for a while and had witnessed the significant release of radioactive gas from an unreported accident.

 ‘The Hills are Alive’ was highly acclaimed and nominated for the Prix Italia.

 During the process of making the film I learned a great deal about the reality behind BNFL media relations.
 The satirical image above lampooned a BNFL broadsheet advertisement in which they made the claim that the radioactive legacy at Sellafield was insignificant.
 By its own admission, it is home to one of the largest inventories of untreated waste, including 140 tonnes of plutonium, the largest stockpile in the world.